pierre-rouleau/pel/README.rst

 The complete set of PDF tables are linked into the top-level `PEL Index PDF`_, which acts as a dense, quickly accessible dispatcher.

-- See the `PEL Index Section Overview PDF`_ which highlights the index layout.
+- The `PEL Index Section Overview PDF`_ highlights the index layout.
+- Several tables describe major Emacs features like the `⅀ Bookmarks PDF`_, `⅀
+  Diff & Merge PDF`_, `⅀ Search/Replace PDF`_,
+- Several tables describe programming language major modes like the `𝕻𝔩 - C PDF`_, the `⨋𝕻𝔩 - Emacs Lisp PDF`_, the `𝕻𝔩 - Erlang PDF`_,
+- Several tables describe the major modes of text markup languages like the `Ɱ Org-Mode PDF`_ and the `Ɱ reStructuredText PDF`_.
+- There are other useful tables:

-- See the `Tramp PDF`_ to learn how to use and troubleshoot it.
+  - The `Tramp PDF`_ describes how to use and troubleshoot it.
-- See the `Mode Line PDF`_ to see the command that describes Emacs cryptic mode line process and buffer type.
+  - The `Mode Line PDF`_ to see the command that describes Emacs cryptic mode line process and buffer type.
   - Some tables describe tools like `GNU make`_ or languages, like `Perl 5`_.

 PEL provides key bindings to view the appropriate PDF file in the local PDF viewer or in the system's browser, including: